 Frequently asked questions

-Are there ways to slow the progression of CDS in dogs?
+Are there ways to slow the progression of CCD in dogs?

 Yes.
 Research has shown that supplementation with antioxidants and amino acids can improve a dog’s ability to fend off age-related damage to their brain.